robertwatts/presentations/scaling-with-purpose.md

 # [fit] **developers feel connected**
 # [fit] to your mission as your startup scales

+^ So what’s this talk about?
+As we scale we can’t keep everybody happy
+We have tools to help
+The tools are well known
+Applying at right time is the challenge

 ---

 # Scaling from original team to multi dev stream complexity

 ![inline, 150%](http://www.robwatts.org/images/presentations/scaling-with-purpose/simple_complicated_complex.png)

+^ Mapping agile growth to classic view on complexity Lost My Name is now complex, by this diagram

 ---